pbrdmn/brd.mn/src/cv.md

 <div class="links">

-* Leading distributed cross-functional software engineering teams
-* Implemented agile, lean delivery processes and improvements
 * Building teams, mentoring, and personal development
 * Aligning teams with company objectives and customer value
 * Hiring, performance management, and process improvement activities in collaboration with HR and hiring teams
+* Implemented agile, lean delivery processes and improvements
 * [Connect with me on LinkedIn](https://linkedin.com/in/philipboardman/)

 </div>